 Amazon is the affiliate network of choice for many beginners.

-Now, Amazon Associates isn’t perfect – but I’ll go into that in another article.
+Amazon Associates isn’t perfect, but I’ll deal with that in another article.
 However, the program is excellent for anyone just starting.

-Amazon is one of the world’s largest and most trusted e-commerce services in the world.
+Amazon is one of the world’s largest and most trusted e-commerce services.
 If you want to link to any products for sale, Amazon should be your go-to.

 For example, the software product Quicken once had an affiliate program with Commission Junction, the second network on this list.
-I placed several affiliate links for Quicken on Investor Junkie, and it worked great.
+I placed several affiliate links for Quicken on my blog, Investor Junkie, and they worked great.

 However, Quicken’s affiliate program unexpectedly shut down, so I quickly changed my affiliate links to use Amazon instead.
-I was still able to monetize the web pages that referenced Quicken.
+That way, I could still monetize the web pages that referenced Quicken.

 If you already have an Amazon account – and who doesn’t? – you’re already halfway there.
-Ideally, if you have an incorporated business, you should sign up using your company’s information.
+Ideally, if you have an incorporated business, you should sign up for Amazon using your company’s information.

-The biggest issue to think about with Amazon is that its affiliate programs are country-specific.
-If your traffic is coming from one part of the world, you’ll need to make sure your Amazon links are set up for that country.
+The biggest issue with Amazon is that its affiliate programs are country-specific.
+If your traffic comes from one part of the world, you’ll need to ensure your Amazon links work for that country.